'Survivor': Chris Noble says Wendell showed 'no class' with Tribal Council takedown

 I am so ready.

-My wife is like a casino/ I push them all in and gamble on me though / I flip-pocket aces and sip some tea, yo / And pray to gods and hope I get that green dough.
+My life is like a casino/ I push them all in and gamble on me though / I flip-pocket aces and sip some Tito / And pray to the gods and hope I get that green dough.

 Also make sure to check out Domenick’s side of the story, as well as our episode recap and Q&A with host Jeff Prosbt.
 And for more Survivor scoop, follow Dalton on Twitter @DaltonRoss.